AhmedBourouis/Scene-Sketch-Segmentation/README.md

 # Citation
-If you find this paper useful in your research, please consider citing:
+If you build on this code or compare to it, please cite:
 ```
 @misc{bourouis2023open,
 title={Open Vocabulary Semantic Scene Sketch Understanding},